 For one, businesses will have less quality control in shipment management.
 It may also be difficult to find contractors with tracking or insurance.

 The green movement has also made its way into the logistics industry.
-In 2022, expect to see 3PL companies adopting more green logistics practices.
+One of the top logistics trends for 2022, is to expect to see 3PL companies adopting more green logistics practices.

 These include technologies that track and monitor the use of gas, heat, water, and electricity in facilities and warehouses.
 More companies may also look into software that will calculate the carbon footprint.